coursera/courier/index.md

 How development with Courier works
 ----------------------------------

-* Developers write schema files (`.pdsc`) files.
+* Developers write schema files (`.pdsc` or `.courier`) files.
 * Data bindings are generated from schemas for each language.
 * Developers then code against those data bindings and get a strong guarentee that the JSON that those bindings read and write are compatible with all the other languages doing the same thing.

 Courier provides the Scala data binding generator for the Pegasus schema language.
 It is intended to be used in combination with other Pegasus based data bindings generators, such as the [Java generator](https://github.com/linkedin/rest.li/wiki/DATA-Data-Schema-and-Templates) provided by Linkedin.